-Sure, paying bills is just a part of life, but your electricity bill should never become a burden on your budget.
+Paying bills is part of life, but your electricity bill should never become a burden on your budget.
 If your energy bill is so high that it puts a sizeable dent in your wallet, then the solution lies in one or both of these factors:

 - Your energy usage is too high, so you need to lower it

-We’ve assembled10 questions you should ask yourself to help find the answer to your high energy bill problem so you can start saving money.
+We’ve assembled ten questions to ask yourself in your pursuit of solving a high energy bill problem, allowing you to start saving money.

 1. What’s Your Current Electricity Rate?